brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-14.md

 impatient in its hunger.

 "*I can sssmell it, ssso clossse, so clossse.* *Ssso hungry.
-Houssse elvesss are too musty to sssatisssfy."*
+Houssse elvesss are too musty to sssatisssfy.*"

 He found the stars and rushed down them, barely keeping himself from plummeting down them head first.
 When he reached the bottom, he paused a